metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Export-FirewallRule.md

 5.
 Added parameter to target specific policy store
 6.
-Added parameter to let specify directory, and crate it if it doesn't exist 7.
+Added parameter to specify directory, and crate it if it doesn't exist 7.
 Added more output streams for debug, verbose and info 8.